-6. Ordinary Resolution 5 - Authority to issue shares pursuant to Section 132D of the Companies Act, 1965
+6. Ordinary Resolution 7 - Authority to issue shares pursuant to Section 132D of the Companies Act, 1965

-The proposed Ordinary Resolution under item no. 5 is a new general mandate.
+The Ordinary Resolution No. 7 is a new general mandate.
 If passed, it will give the Directors of the Company the power to issue shares of the Company up to an amount not exceeding in total 10% of the issued share capital of the Company for the time being, for such purposes as the Directors consider would be in the interest of the Company.
 This would avoid any delay and cost involved in convening a general meeting to specifically approve such an issue of shares.
 This authority, unless revoked or varied at a general meeting, will expire at the next AGM of the Company.